ucas-vg/P2BNet/TOV_mmdetection/README.md

     --pseudo_w ${WH[0]} --pseudo_h ${WH[1]}
 ```

-3. For other dataset, we can transform the annotation style to coco json style and use the same way.
+## 3.For other dataset, we can transform the annotation style to coco json style and use the same way.

 # Train, Test and Visualization